Arabs unite in celebration as Morocco advances in World Cup - NewsBreak

 Arabs unite in celebration as Morocco advances in World Cup

-DOHA, Qatar (AP) — First Qatar was out, exiting the World Cup with the worst record of a host country.
-Then the Saudi national team’s run ended, despite a historic upset against Argentina last week.
+First Qatar was out, exiting the World Cup with the worst record of a host country .
+Then the Saudi national team's run ended, despite a historic upset against Argentina last week.
 Finally Tunisia was eliminated, after a dramatic victory against already-qualified France.

 Now, at the first World Cup ever to be held in the Middle East, Morocco is the Arab world's last hope.
 The fractured region is rallying around the North African nation after its 2-1 win Thursday against Canada that advanced Morocco to the knockout stage of the tournament for the first time since 1986.